Elementary/Middle Education Major (Grades K-9) - Bachelor of Science (BS)

 Curriculum

-The Elementary/Middle Education Program is aligned with InTASC Teacher Standards and the national CAEP (elementary) and AMLE (middle-level) Standards.
+The Elementary/Middle Education Program is aligned with Wisconsin Teacher Standards (WTS) and the national CAEP (elementary) and AMLE (middle-level) Standards.

 Required general education courses (26 credits)

 Besides the courses specified below, elementary/middle education majors must satisfy additional general education requirements.
-The General Education Program requires a total of 42 credits.
+The General Education Program requires a minimum of 41 credits.

 Total Credits26